dipcarbon/BacteriaMSLF/README.md

  'species': ('toyonensis', 'anthracis'),
  'time': 2.3}
  ```
 The result of identification at genus level is *Bacillus*.
-At species level, it can not be distinguished between *Bacillus cytotoxicus, Bacillus gaemokensis, Bacillus manliponensis, Bacillus toyonensis, Bacillus thuringiensis, Bacillus anthracis*.
+At species level, it can not be distinguished between *Bacillus toyonensis, Bacillus anthracis*.
 The right identification *Bacillus anthracis* is in the group.

 ### Cleaning